Case study transition to retirement part-time work

 gradually ease into retirement.
 This means her income from work

-to reduce her take-home pay a little bit but can use her super to
+reduce her take-home pay a little bit but can use her super to

-soften the drop.
+soften the drop in pay.

-How will the strategy work?
+How will the TTR strategy work for

 - Susan transfers $155,000 of her super to an account-based